fls-bioinformatics-core/genomics/docs/source/protocols/qc.rst

 QC for Illumina sequencing data
 *******************************

-The full QC pipeline for Illumina data (GA2x, MiSEQ and HiSEQ sequencers) is encoded in the ``illumina_qc.sh`` script.
+The full QC pipeline for Illumina data (e.g. GA2x, MiSEQ, HiSEQ etc sequencer platforms) is encoded in the :ref:`illumina_qc_sh` script.

 This can be run for a set of Illumina ``fastq`` or ``fastq.gz`` format files in a specific directory using the :ref:`run_qc_pipeline` utility.
 In its